Historian: Modern historians

 In the 19th-century historical studies became professionalized at universities and research centers along with a belief that history was a type of science.
 However, in the 20th century historians incorporated social science dimensions like politics, economy, and culture in their historiography, including postmodernism.
 Since the 1980s there has been a special interest in the memories and commemoration of past events.

 History by its nature is prone to continuous debate, and historians tend to be divided.
 There is no past that is commonly agreed upon, since there are competing histories (e.g., of elites, non-elites, men, women, races, etc.).
 It is widely accepted that "strict objectivity is epistemologically unattainable for historians".
 Historians rarely articulate their conception of objectivity or discuss it in detail.
 And like in other professions, historians rarely analyze themselves or their activity.
 In practice, "specific canons of historical proof are neither widely observed nor generally agreed upon" among professional historians.
 Though objectivity is often seen as the goal of those who work on history, in practice there is no convergence on anything in particular.
 Historical scholarship is never value free since historian's writings are impacted by the frameworks of their times.
 Some scholars of history have observed that there are no particular standards for historical fields such as religion, art, science, democracy, and social justice as these are by their nature 'essentially contested' fields, such that they require diverse tools particular to each field beforehand in order to interpret topics from those fields.

 There are three commonly held reasons why avoiding bias is not seen as possible in historical practice: a historian's interest inevitably influences their judgement (what information to use and omit, how to present the information, etc.); the sources used by historians for their history all have bias, and historians are products of their culture, concepts, and beliefs.
 Racial and cultural biases can play major roles in national histories, which often ignore or downplay the roles on other groups.
 Gender biases as well.
 Moral or worldview evaluations by historians are also seen partly inevitable, causing complications for historians and their historical writings.
 One way to deal with this is for historians to state their biases explicitly for their readers.
 In the modern era, newspapers (which have a bias of their own) impacts historical accounts made by historians.
 Wikipedia also contributes to difficulties for historians.

+Historian and philosopher Aviezer Tucker has argued that consensus on historiographic beliefs in uncoerced, heterogeneous, and notably sized group of scholars is indicative of good knowledge in history, similar to other fields such as the sciences where despite differences, they come to some points of broad agreement.
+Dissenters from consensus historiographic beliefs tend to be homogenous and share common biases, for example, holocausts deniers tend to be Nazi sympathizers.